 Giardia - People become infected with giardia when they drink water containing the parasite Giardia Iamblia.
 You can also become infected by putting something in your mouth that has come into contact with a pets stool.
 Signs of giardia include diarrhea, stomach cramps and nausea.

 Leptospirosis - Lepto is a bacterial disease spread by contact with urine from an infected animal, including dogs, raccoon, squirrels, skunks.
 Lepto can cause high fever, severe headache, vomiting and if left untreated, kidney damage and liver failure.

-Rabies - This is a very well known disease caused by a virus found in the saliva of infected animals and transmitted to people by bites and is is invariably fatal if not treated promptly.
+Rabies - This is a very well-known disease caused by a virus found in the saliva of infected animals and transmitted to people by bites and it’s invariably fatal if not treated promptly.